 Any insights are most welcome–and thank you in advance.

 Your instinct that KRs help define the Objective is spot on.
 Without KRs, Objectives can sound too abstract to drive action.
-Take your second Objective for example: the idea of ‘community’ is somewhat abstract on its own, but in combination with your KRs you can define it in a concrete and measurable way.
+Take your second Objective for example: the idea of “community” is somewhat abstract on its own, but in combination with your KRs, you can define it in concrete and measurable ways.
 How will you know when your donors are a part of a community?
 What behaviors will improve or change that will tell you this has been achieved?
 The KRs are the milestones that tell you when your Objective has officially become — or is on the way to becoming — a reality.

 As for your second question, it’s absolutely fine to keep an Objective for multiple cycles, but if your KRs are identical for more than a few, it’s probably time to dig deeper.
 Ideally, KRs adjust to reflect your needs at that time.
-For example, you may feel O1: Expand Reach is, to borrow a phrase, an ‘eternal’ goal, but perhaps in one cycle you want to focus on new donors and in another you want to focus on referrals from existing donors.
-Perhaps in one cycle you want to communicate across multiple channels, or in another you’ll really want to focus on a new podcast for alumni or on revenue generating events.
+For example, you may feel O1: Expand Reach is, to borrow a phrase, an “eternal” goal, but perhaps in one cycle you want to focus on new donors and in another you want to focus on referrals from existing donors.
+One cycle may be all about communicating across multiple channels, and, in another, you’ll really want to focus on a new podcast for alumni or revenue generating events.
 In other words, the vision of expanding reach will remain the same, but the way you define an expanded reach will change.
-Finally, if there comes a day when you feel your reach is sufficiently expanded, or expanding reach simply isn’t beneficial to your overall cause anymore, you can mark that O as a win and shift your focus to a new goal.
+If there comes a day when you feel your reach is sufficiently expanded, or expanding reach simply isn’t beneficial to your overall cause anymore, you can mark that Objective as a win and shift your focus to a new goal.

 Also, remember, even though they’re individual OKRs, you don’t necessarily have to go it completely alone.
 Run your OKRs by your collaborators and see if they have any input.
-Even if they don’t use OKRs, they may have valuable insights into what metrics signal strong community, or channels they think are best to reach out to.
+Even if they aren’t OKR users themselves, they may have valuable insight into what metrics signal strong community, or channels they think are best to reach out to.
 And who knows?
 Maybe they’ll be convinced to try out OKRs for themselves!

-Appreciate your writing in, Veronica and best of luck to you.
+Appreciate you writing in, Veronica, and best of luck to you.
 Here’s hoping your first set of OKRs are a smashing success — please feel free to keep us updated on your progress!

 Billy from the What Matters Team